 Privacy and enterprise

-- Claude's enterprise tier includes SOC 2 Type II compliance and a clear data retention policy.
+- Both hold SOC 2 Type II compliance and publish data retention policies.

-- Anthropic publishes detailed safety research and is structured as a public benefit company.
+- Anthropic still publishes more safety research and is structured as a public benefit company, which keeps its privacy-first reputation intact even as the consumer defaults converged.

 Which should you pick?